 Much like when we remodel our kitchen, we watch our spending; remodeling your bathroom doesn’t have to strain your budget.
 With a little creativity and patience, you can handle quite a few remodeling tasks yourself to upgrade your bathroom.
 A full remodel may require professional help, but as long as you’re keeping the bones of your bathroom intact, you can finish a few of these projects.

 Whether it’s upgrading fixtures or creating more storage, homeowners with some basic tools and a critical eye can revamp a bathroom and fall in love with the space all over again.
-Here are a few things you can do yourself on a moderate budget.
+In order to achieve an impressive bathroom remodel on a budget, here are a few things you can do.

 Granite or marble may be the dream, but you can use a variety of other materials to help cut down on your budget.
 High-definition quartz can replace granite and look and feel just as luxe.
 Replace old tiles with laminate flooring to get the look and feel of wood with less hassle.
 Money Crashers says, “To save money, limit the amount of tile and focus on high-impact areas like the floor.”